tomzx/php-semver-checker/README.md

 PHP Semantic Versioning Checker is a console/library which allows you to inspect a set of before and after source code.

 After the inspection is completed, you are given a list of changes that have occurred between the two changesets.
-For each of these changes, the level of the change (MAJOR, MINOR, PATCH, NONE) will be given, as well as the location of the change (file and line number) and a reason as to why this level change is suggested.
+For each of these changes, the level of the change (MAJOR, MINOR, PATCH) will be given, as well as the location of the change (file and line number) and a reason as to why this level change is suggested.

 ## Getting started